MSN: Nursing Management & Executive Leadership Specialization

 - Proof of malpractice insurance ($1,000,000/$3,000,000)

-- Prerequisite courses in statistics, health assessment and research
+- Prerequisite courses in statistics and health assessment.

 - The Nursing Education specialization requires 180 clinical hours